-This is a less popular version of Kombucha.
-And the one that is veiled in a lot of mystery.
+This is a less known and for that reason a less popular version of Kombucha.
+And it is also the one that is veiled in a lot of mystery.

 If you try to find out about the origins of this brew, you will find a lot of stories about it.
-Unfortunately, most of those stories are not backed by any sources.
+Unfortunately, almost all of them not backed by any sources.

 Speaking of Jun Scoby.
 If you need one, you can get one through our online store:

-Here's one of the first pics of our Jun with what was then our first Jun labels:
+Here's one of the first pics of our Jun, with what was then our first Jun labels:

 It also has stronger natural carbonation.
-Because of that, Jun is sometime called the "Champagne" of Kombucha.
+Because of that, Jun is sometimes called the "Champagne" of Kombucha".

 The good tea choice is very important for the final outcome of Jun.
 But the truly defining agent is the honey.
-Honey can make it or break it.
+Honey can either make it or break it.